-The harmony produced when you strum a chord on your guitar sounds sweet because God made the properties of tightly-strung guitar strings to resonate in a certain way, and thus we have music… or noise, depending on your proficiency with the guitar!
+The harmony produced when you strum a chord on your guitar sounds sweet because God made the vibrations of properly tuned guitar strings to resonate that way.
+Thus you can make music… or noise, depending on your proficiency with the guitar!

 The point is: God built all the properties of the materials of nature into those materials.
 Thus water is wet, and fire is hot.

 In the same way God has also given us countless spiritual principles in the Bible.